Olisa Ndah

-Olisa Harold Ndah (born 21 January 1998) is a Nigerian professional footballer who plays as a centre-back for South African Premier Division side Orlando Pirates and the Nigeria national team.
+Olisa Harold Ndah (born 21 January 1998) is a Nigerian professional footballer who plays as a centre-back for South African Premiership side Stellenbosch and the Nigeria national team.

 Club career

 Ndah joined Nigeria Premier League side Remo Stars during the 2018–19 season on a two-year contract.
 On 25 January 2020, Akwa United officially announced the acquisition of Ndah on a two-year deal.

-Ndah won the Nigerian Professional Football league title with Akwa United, his first silverware with the club.
+In the 2020–21 season, Ndah won the Nigerian national league title with Akwa United, his first silverware with the club.

-On the 26th of August 2021 he was announced as a new Orlando Pirates player.
+On 26 August 2021, it was announced that he had signed with South African Premiership club Orlando Pirates on a permanent deal.

 International

 Ndah has represented Nigeria U23 at the 2019 Africa U-23 Cup of Nations in Egypt.